• Skip to primary navigation

 • Privacy and Disclosure

-I’m beyond thrilled to share the tiniest bathroom renovation with you guys.
-If you’ve been following along since the first post on this space, thank you!
-What I had hoped would be a three to four month project, ended up taking us ten months (but who’s counting, right?).
+I'm beyond thrilled to share our black tile bathroom with you guys.
+If you've been following along since the first post on this space, thank you!
+What I had hoped would be a three to four month project, ended up taking us ten months (but who's counting, right?).

 Hilariously enough, I forgot to vacuum the floor after we installed the towel rack.
 Don't look too closely behind that trash can!
 Oops!